shinyford/multipane_clock/README.md

  Some 'bouncy' instances are also provided, giving a delayed change in angle to mimic the movement of watch hands and e.g. am/pm discs.

- >The naming of these instances is possibly a bit confusing, since hands for a given time unit take the next higher unit's worth of time to go round a clock: a second hand takes a minute; a minute hand takes an hour; an hour hand takes a meridien; and so on (at least conceptually).
+ >The naming of these static instances is possibly a bit confusing, since hands for a given time unit take the next higher unit's worth of time to go round a clock: a second hand takes a minute; a minute hand takes an hour; an hour hand takes a meridien; and so on (at least conceptually).
+So a `Rotation` with a `unitOfTime: ClockAngle.second` will actually take a minute to rotate a full circle, since that's how long it would take a second hand to do so.

 >Note that throughout this project angles are represented in a somewhat unorthodox manner, as fractions of a full circle: 0 <= angle < 1, which allows proportions of time periods and calculated angles to be used interchangeably.
 These circadian angles (well, it's a name) are only converted to radians at the point of rendering or trigonometric calculation.